 Since live resin doesn’t come from dried flower, it preserves the original plant’s unique combination of terpenes.
 As a result, it is the most flavorful concentrate ever created.

-So now we’ve explained the rosin technique and live resin, live rosin should be simple to understand.
-Essentially you’re bringing the two together.
-Live rosin is just a fusion of the words live resin and rosin.
-The extraction method is the rosin technique and the starting materials are frozen just like live resin.
+So now we’ve explained the rosin technique and live resin, live rosin should be easier to understand.
+Live rosin is more than just a fusion of the words live resin and rosin.
+Essentially you’re bringing the two together with one additional factor.
+The extraction method is the rosin technique and the starting materials are bubble hash that was made with fresh frozen material just like live resin.